 If your ex boyfriend, ex girlfriend, or spouse has left you for someone else or broke up with you and is now in a rebound relationship, it is likely because the limerence phase with you faded or ended (it could have ended a long time ago).

 If they went to someone new, the pull to that other person is likely caused by, you guessed it, limerence.

 This is because one or both of the people in it begin to feel its often artificial and rushed nature.

-Your ex will be used to the time-developed closeness and connection that they had with you that simply can’t happen with this other person right away.
+Your ex will likely be used to the time-developed closeness and connection that they had with you that simply can’t happen with this other person right away.

-This makes you look more attractive – especially if you aren’t chasing your ex or begging for him/her to come back to you.
+This often causes you to seem more attractive – especially if you aren’t chasing your ex or begging for him/her to come back to you.

 If you have given your ex the space they requested and are allowing them to truly experience the breakup they said they wanted, they likely remember the feelings they had for you during the limerence phase of your relationship.